energywebfoundation/iam-client-lib/docs/intro/overview.md

 The IAM Client Library's DID Registry Service provides high-level functions to create, fetch and update DIDs and DID Documents.

-IAM Client Library's Claims Service handles the request and issuance of claims.
-See documentation on Claims Service [here](../guides/claim.md).

 ## Claims

 Decentralized Identifiers can make claims to prove an attribute about themselves.
 A claim is also known as a [Verifiable Credential](https://www.w3.org/TR/vc-data-model/).